kickstarts/kickstarts/lib/templates/benmstack/README.md

 ---

-Generate a new project based on Benm Stack (Backbone, ExpressJS, Node.js and MongoDB).
+Generate a new project based on BENM Stack (Backbone, ExpressJS, Node.js and MongoDB).

 ## Requires